LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Defining Methods
 ================

-Before a method can be utilized, it must first be defined.
-Defining a method combines together a signature and a method body creating a new method.
-Defining a method allows it to be called by name from within other methods.
+Before a method can be used, it must first be defined.
+Defining a method combines a signature with a method body, and allows it to be called by name from within other methods.

-The "define" reserved word is used to define new methods, data types, and traits.
-When defining a method, the word "define" is followed by a signature, the association operator (``=>``), and then an expression which provides the body for the new method. ::
+The ``define`` reserved word is used to define new methods, data types, and traits.
+When defining a method, the word ``define`` is followed by a signature, the association operator (``=>``), and then an expression which provides the body for the new method. ::